 Like father, like son

 Julius is now 44 years old, a father of three with a wife working as a domestic helper in Hong Kong.
-Even before getting married, tobacco was also his crop after the rice season, earning enough to invest for water pumps, hoses and other farm tools.
+Even before getting married, tobacco was also his crop after the rice season, earning enough to invest in water pumps, hoses, and other farm tools.
 Like his parents then, the crop is also the lifeline of his family.

 He shared that tobacco has always provided cash.
 His earnings planting the crop is not enough but it is better than nothing he said.